 How does fish show on a finder?

 Modern sounder deploys a shaft-shaped light to read the water column.
-The cone angle depends on the amount of the rare occurrence.
+The cone angle depends on the number of rare occurrences.

 For instance, a 2oo KHZ has a thicker shaft than 83KHz, and offers a wider area coverage, while 83KHz has more advanced data.